davidyang02/davidyang02/README.md

-Software engineering lead in Toronto.
+Software engineering lead in Ontario.

 Public: **[openbsis.com](https://openbsis.com)**, built with a friend.
 Most of my work is private.